-US researchers seeking 6,000+ volunteers for world’s largest eating disorders genetics investigation
+US researchers seeking 6,000+ volunteers for world’s largest study of genes and environment in eating disorders.

-The Eating Disorders Genetics Initiative (EDGI) is the largest-ever genetic research study of eating disorders.
+The Eating Disorders Genetics Initiative (EDGI) is the largest-ever research study of genetic and environmental causes of eating disorders.
 If you have had anorexia nervosa, bulimia nervosa, or binge-eating disorder at any time in your life, we invite you to take our survey.
 If you are outside of the US or Puerto Rico, click here to see if there is an EDGI site in your country.

 News, Blogs, & Latest Research